ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 Input data directory.

-Large observational data files are intentionally not tracked by Git.
+Observational data files are intentionally not tracked by Git.
 This keeps the repository lightweight and avoids redistributing large or potentially restricted datasets directly through GitHub.

 The expected structure is: